pershint/DCMacs/README.md

 TO PORT TO YOUR MACHINE:

- - In ./lib/bashwrite.py, the "ratpath" variable must be changed to point to the machine's home rat directory relative to wherever DCmacs will live.
+ - In config/config.py, the "RATSRC" variable must be changed to point to the machine's home rat directory relative to wherever DCmacs will live.
  - In ./lib/macwrite.py, the default zdab directory is ./zdabs.
 If you want to point to another directory you already have set up, you